 Self-esteem is the practice of seeing yourself as above average.
 And in a world that's constantly comparing, keeping a high level of self-esteem may feel more like a challenge than a relief.

 Is it possible to forgive infidelity and to overcome the emotional pain of betrayal?

 The secret to empowered action is learning not to beat yourself up.

 Harsh self-talk is a pattern of learned behavior, and the good news is we can unlearn it.

 You're not seeing yourself clearly, and social media may be to blame.

 An excerpt from Overcoming Destructive Anger by Bernard Golden, PhD.

 We all know there’s great value in loving ourselves.
 Self-acceptance, self-esteem, and self-compassion can get us through painful times in our lives, help us to bounce back from fa…

 Sponsored Content from New Harbinger Publications

 When we call ourselves lazy, we do it innocently.
-We’re unconscious about what is really going on, and the inner critic kicks in and decides the issue is our laziness.
+Unconscious about what's really going on, the inner critic kicks in and decides the issue is our laziness.